 Uncontested divorces also take less time than contested ones.
 And you and your spouse dictate the pace, as opposed to the court or attorneys doing so.
 You will be able to discuss the division of assets in your own time and will only need to involve the court once this is complete.

-Choosing an uncontested divorce could also allow you to maintain a sense of dignity and cooperation with your former partner, which may help to set the stage for a civil post-divorce relationship.
+According to Ramsden Law choosing an uncontested divorce could also allow you to maintain a sense of dignity and cooperation with your former partner, which may help to set the stage for a civil post-divorce relationship.
 This will be particularly important if you are left co-parenting, or have adult children whose weddings, graduations, etc. you will both want to join.
 Lastly, this option may also allow you to address the issues that are important to you directly, and may even help with the healing process.

 Choosing an uncontested divorce will allow you to maintain a sense of dignity and cooperation with your former partner.